torlenor/redseligg/README.md

 ### Building

-Clone the sources from GitHub and compile AbyleBotter with
+Clone the sources from the repository and compile it with

 ```
 make deps